 Early killing frost

 How do we forecast real-time corn yield potential?

-Hybrid-Maize uses measured weather data to simulate crop growth until the forecast date (solid black line in Figure 5a).
-Historical (20+ years) weather data are used to predict all possible weather scenarios for the rest of the season (blue dotted lines in Figure 5a).
-This results in a range of possible end-of-season yields (blue distribution in Figure 5b).
-By comparing the distribution of forecasted yields (blue-shaded area in Figure 5c) against the average yield simulated for the same location using the historical weather data (vertical arrow in Figure 5c), it is possible to determine the likelihood (probability) for current season yields that are below, near or above long-term average yield (dashed area in Figure 3c).
+Hybrid-Maize uses measured weather data to simulate crop growth until the forecast date (solid black line in Figure 3a).
+Historical (20+ years) weather data are used to predict all possible weather scenarios for the rest of the season (blue dotted lines in Figure 3a).
+This results in a range of possible end-of-season yields (blue distribution in Figure 3b).
+By comparing the distribution of forecasted yields (blue-shaded area in Figure 3c) against the average yield simulated for the same location using the historical weather data (vertical arrow in Figure 3c), it is possible to determine the likelihood (probability) for current season yields to be below, near or above long-term average yield (dashed area in Figure 3c).
 Yields reported by the YFC more closely track yields achieved in fields that did not suffer severe yield losses due to pests, hail, waterlogging, poor establishment or substantially affected by a stress not accounted for in the Hybrid-Maize model.
 Finally, it is important to keep in mind that the yield forecast is not field-specific and, instead, represents an estimate of the corn yield potential for an average location in absence of the yield-reducing factors noted in Table 3.

-When complemented with other sources of information, personal experience, and best judgment, the information provided by the Yield Forecasting Center allows adjusting yield goals for the current growing season in comparison to normal years, and in some cases this insight can support management decisions such as timing and amounts of fertilization and irrigation, or application of pesticides during the grain-filling period.
-Information from simulations during grain-filling provides additional information to guide marketing decisions for all participants in the corn supply chain at regional and national levels (producers, livestock sector, ethanol industry, insurance companies, companies involved in commercialization and transportation, and policy makers).
+When complemented with other sources of information, personal experience, and best judgment, the information provided by the YFC allows adjusting yield goals for the current growing season in comparison to normal years, and in some cases this insight can support management decisions such as timing and amounts of fertilization and irrigation, or application of pesticides during the grain-filling period.
+Information from simulations during grain filling provides additional information to guide marketing decisions for all participants in the corn supply chain at regional and national levels (producers, livestock sector, ethanol industry, insurance companies, companies involved in commercialization and transportation, and policy makers).

-Yield forecasts will be released as bi-weekly CropWatch articles during the 2016 crop season, starting in mid-July.
-We also will provide information on the range of forecasted yields, probabilities for above-, near-, or below-normal yields, and information about crop phenology and the probability of an early killing frost.
+Yield forecasts will be released as CropWatch articles every three weeks during the 2017 crop season, starting in mid-July.
+We also will provide information on the range of forecasted potential yields, probabilities for above-, near-, or below-normal yields, and information on crop phenology and the probability of an early killing frost.
 Forecasts will be discussed in relation to the current season’s weather versus the normal weather for each location to identify regions where yields are predicted to be well above, below, or near the long-term average.
-Further details about the methodology used to generate the yield forecasts can be found in "Can crop simulation models be used to predict local to regional maize yields and total production in the US Corn Belt?," published in the June 2016 Field Crops Research.
+We will provide information on real-time phenology for all locations while yield forecasts will be limited to irrigated corn and to rainfed corn in Nebraska, Kansas, North Dakota, and Minnesota.